MeghaNadh-blip/Agantic-Ai-System-Basics/AI_Concepts/ai_notes.md

 ---

-# 10. Future of AI 🌍
+# 14. Future of AI 🌍

-Artificial Intelligence is rapidly growing and transforming industries worldwide.

 Future AI technologies may include:

-* Fully autonomous AI agents
+* Autonomous AI agents
-* Advanced robotics
+* Smart robots
+* AI healthcare systems
+* Intelligent virtual assistants
 * Personalized education systems
-* AI-powered healthcare
-* Smarter virtual assistants

 AI is expected to become one of the most influential technologies of the future.